Perfect Spring or Summer Cake

 The cake isn't super time-consuming to make.
 You could probably knock out the sponge prep and bake in an hour or less.

 It does take a long time to make the buttercream and assemble it on the cake.
 It's not a quick five-minute icing recipe.
 It took me about 45 minutes to complete all the buttercream steps and add it to the sponges.

 I didn't level my sponges for the pictures.
 I normally don't level cakes if there are only two layers.

 I think the hard part of the cake is staying organized.
 There are a lot of ingredients, so if you're not focused, you could miss something.
 It's a fairly standard sponge, and if you have a stand mixer, you should be fine.

 The double-boiler part can be tricky.
-You have to watch both an egg mixture and get it to the right temperature while also in a separate double boiler melt white chocolate without it getting too hot.
+You have to watch the egg mixture and get it to the right temperature while also melting white chocolate in a separate double boiler without it getting too hot.

-I give it about 3.5 stars out of five on the difficulty scale, with one star being something a child could make or a cake mix box.
+I give it about 3.5/5 stars on the difficulty scale, with one star being something a child could make or a box cake mix.
 Five stars is for a tiramisu that is good enough to sell at a restaurant.